mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 ---

-## Priority Queue / Tx Prioriziation
+## Priority Queue / Tx Prioritization

 - 129 buckets based on balance
 - the balance included in the block is used